Ryanderson94/fintech_project_2/README.md

-2. **Machine Learing**:  Most traders use multiple Technical Analysis indicators to make trading decisions, But an issue with using multiple indicators is that there might be conflicting signals between indicators or they might miss a signal because there are to many indicators to keep track of.
+2. **Machine Learing**:  Most traders use multiple Technical indicators to make trading decisions; Issues traders encounter trying to keep track of numerous indicators are conflicting signals between indicators or missing signals because there are to many indicators to keep track of.
 That is where our Algorithmic Trading Bot enhanced by our Machine Learning (ML) Models (SVM or Neural Network) comes into play:

   * We have tested 2 ML models: Support Vector Machine (SVM) and Neural Networks (NN) with our application:

 >![Auto_Trader_Pro](./Images/Auto_Trader_process.jpg)

- >**Summarizing trading strategy:**
+ >**Summarizing our Trading Strategy:**
   - Extracted min by min stock prices data from Alpaca API.
   - Use TA-Lib to calculate various technical indicators (SMA, EMA, RSI, Bollinger Bands etc).
   - Feed above technical indicators as inputs into SVM & NN models to determine direction of price.